ganelson/inform/scripts/READMEscript.txt

 * Clone and build Inweb into "work/inweb".
 * Clone and build Intest into "work/intest".
 * Clone Inform into "work/inform".
 Change the current directory to that.
-We first need to make all the many makefiles necessary, so run these two commands - the first makes the master makefile, the second makes all the tool-specific ones:
-	* ../inweb/Tangled/inweb -makefile makefile
-	* make makers
-* And now you can simply run "make".
-Thiss hould give you a complete working set of command-line Inform tools.
+Then run "bash scripts/first.sh" (or whatever shell you prefer: it need not be bash).
+This should give you a complete working set of command-line Inform tools and associated makefiles.
+For any future builds, you can simply type "make".
 * For a simple test, try e.g. "inblorb/Tangled/inblorb -help".
 All the executables should similarly respond to -help.
 * But for a true test, run "make check".
 This compiles two more tools needed